polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/debugging.md

 The FRAME Support
 [`debug` module](https://substrate.dev/rustdocs/latest/frame_support/debug/index.html) contains
 macros and functions that make it possible to print logs out of runtime code.

 ### Log from Native Runtimes

+> NOTE: this is depricated for substrate releases newer than [monthly-2021-03](https://github.com/paritytech/substrate/tree/monthly-2021-03/frame/support/src).
+[More details on the change](https://github.com/paritytech/substrate/commit/dd295960a0bb80620ca1381978f10bc9dfc07d32#).

 For performance-preserving, native-only debugging, use the macros in the [`frame_support::debug::native` module](https://substrate.dev/rustdocs/latest/frame_support/debug/native/index.html).